Last updated on 26 May 2022 by Nicholas Godwin (Legal writer at TermsFeed)

 Here's how BCS does this:

-This is if you are not the only one who writes on your blog, you have guest writers.
-You state that you are responsible for the thoughts and opinions or recommendations of your contributors.
+This disclaimer is good to have if you are not the only one who writes on your blog, such as if you have multiple or guest writers who may promote products.
+You state that you are not responsible for the thoughts and opinions or recommendations of your contributors.

 This was covered in an earlier example from Ruckdeschel Law Firm that stated what individual was responsible for the blog's content.